JQi-14/Culvert-ML-Project/README.md

 ## Awesome book to have
 Géron, Aurélien. *Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow : Concepts, Tools, and Techniques to Build Intelligent Systems*.
 Second edition., O’Reilly Media, Inc., 2019. <br/> **Can be requested through interlibrary loan!**

-## Access to Dr. Andrew Ng's ML courses (mostly theoritical stuff, less hands-on)
+## Access to Dr. Andrew Ng's ML courses (mostly theoritical stuff that coder don't use in real world)
 https://www.coursera.org/specializations/machine-learning-introduction <br/>
 You do not have to purchase a subscription to enroll in any of the courses.
 There are three courses listed on this webpage.
 Go to each individual course’s sub-page (i.e. 'Supervised Machine Learning: Regression and Classification'; 'Advanced Learning Algorithms'; and 'Unsupervised Learning, Recommenders, Reinforcement Learning') and click ‘enroll for free’.
 Choose ‘audit the course’ at the bottom of the pop-up dialog.
 See the screenshot below.<br/>